Martchus/tageditor/README.md

       So the tags present during script execution don't necessarily represent tags that are actually already present in the file.
     - The script is executed before any other modifications are applied.
-So if you also specify values as usual (via `--values`) then these values override values changed by the script.
+So if you also specify values as usual (via `--values`) then these values have precedence over values set by the script.

 ##### Further useful commands
 * Let the tag editor return with a non-zero exit code even if only non-fatal problems have been encountered